Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

         .. image:: ../images/browser-wallet/setup-baking-delegation.png
             :width: 40%

     #.
-You see the current baker setup.
+You see the current validator setup.
 Click **Update**.

         .. image:: ../images/browser-wallet/update-baker-options.png
             :width: 40%
-            :alt: screen showing current baker setup and buttons to stop or update
+            :alt: screen showing current validator setup and buttons to stop or update

     #.
-Click **Update baker stake**.
-Review the information about updating baker stake and click **Continue**.
+Click **Update validator stake**.
+Review the information about updating validator stake and click **Continue**.

         .. image:: ../images/browser-wallet/update-baker-actions.png
             :width: 40%
-            :alt: screen showing actions to update baker
+            :alt: screen showing actions to update validator

     #.
 You can change the restake preference if desired.
 Click **Continue**.